KikiManjaro/KikAis/README.md

 - Improve compatibility with other platforms (macOS, iOS and Android)
 - Make verification for memory leaks and performances
 - Find a way to make tooltips works
+- Add support for rtl-sdr antenna (including rtlsdrblog and others cf. https://github.com/rtlsdrblog/rtl-sdr-blog/releases)
+- Make some research on other way to provide ais input

 ## 🤝 Contributing